nextstrain/nextstrain.org/static-site/content/blog/2025-01-06-human-metapneumovirus-analysis-and-resources.md

 # Nextclade Dataset

 As part of this work, we developed an [open-source tool for classifying hMPV genotypes](https://clades.nextstrain.org/).
-This tool is a [Nextclade dataset]((https://docs.nextstrain.org/projects/nextclade/en/stable/user/datasets.html)), which allows users to drag-and-drop sequences onto a web browser to obtain the alignement to a hMPV reference genome from clade A. It also outputs sequence quality control metrics, calls mutations, assigns clades and displays user sequences on the phylogenetic tree (**Fig. 3**).
+This tool is a [Nextclade dataset]((https://docs.nextstrain.org/projects/nextclade/en/stable/user/datasets.html)), which allows users to drag-and-drop sequences onto a web browser to obtain the alignment to a hMPV reference genome from clade A. It also outputs quality control metrics, calls mutations, assigns clades and displays user sequences on the phylogenetic tree (**Fig. 3**).

 ![fig3](/blog/img/hmpv_nextclade.png)
 **Figure 3.
-Example output for the hMPV Nextclade dataset.** Each row contains the analysis for one sequence and includes (from left to right) the sequence name, quality control metrics, clade assignment, number of mutations, number of ambiguous nucleotides, number of missing nucleotides, coverage of the sequence, gaps, insertions, frame shifts, premature stop codons and mutation placement.
+Example output for the hMPV Nextclade dataset.** Each row contains the analysis for one sequence and includes (from left to right) the sequence name, quality control metrics, clade assignment, number of mutations, ambiguous nucleotides and missing nucleotides, coverage of the sequence, number of gaps, insertions, frame shifts, premature stop codons and finally, mutation placement.

 # Duplications in Gene G